hoalexander44/MomentumTeamWebsite/Blogs/JoeXuBlog.md

 ### Week 9 - Week 10
 Joe Xu, PPJ 8
+Tasks:
+1. Level Creation: Forest Level 2 : 2 hours
+Total 2 hours

+Positives: It is kind of interesting to work on something new.
+It is good to see there are so many new levels coming out.
+Negatives: Nothing negatives, it took a lot of time for me to figure out how the hex cordinates works.

 ### Week 10 - Finals Week
 Joe Xu, PPJ 9